 The following corollary of Theorem 9.7 can be established using the Dimension Comparison Theorem 1.2.
 COROLLARY 9.9.
 Let \mathbb{G} be a Carnot group of Iwasawa type.
-Let $\varepsilon > 1$ and consider the conformal iterated function system $\mathcal{S}{\varepsilon}$ defined by the conformal maps φ_k as in (9.11).
-Then the Euclidean Hausdorff dimension of the invariant set of $\mathcal{S}{\varepsilon}$ satisfies $$\dim{\mathcal{H},E} J{\mathcal{S}{\varepsilon}} > N - \frac{\varepsilon - 1}{\varepsilon}.$$ CHAPTER 10 Properties of Hausdorff and packing measures of limit sets In this chapter we investigate fine properties of limit sets of Carnot conformal GDMS.
-In particular we are concerned with the positivity of Hausdorff and packing measures of limit sets.
+Let $\varepsilon > 1$ and consider the conformal iterated function system S{ε} defined by the conformal maps φ_k as in (9.11).
+Then the Euclidean Hausdorff dimension of the invariant set of S{ε} satisfies $$\dim{\mathcal{H},E} J{\mathcal{S}{\varepsilon}} > N - \frac{\varepsilon - 1}{\varepsilon}.$$ CHAPTER 10 Finer properties of limit sets: Hausdorff, packing and invariant measures In this chapter we investigate finer properties of limit sets of Carnot conformal GDMS.
+In particular we are concerned with the positivity of Hausdorff and packing measures of limit sets, as well as the Hausdorff dimension of invariant measures.
 Under some mild assumptions on the GDMS we can prove that the h-Hausdorff measure of the limit set is finite and under some standard separation condition we can show that the h-packing measure is positive.
 This is performed in Section 10.1.
 Deciding whether the h-Hausdorff measure is positive or if the h-packing measure is finite are subtler questions.
 In Section 10.2 we provide necessary and sufficient conditions for the Hausdorff measure of the limit set to be positive and for its packing measure to be finite.
+In Section 10.3 we use results from Section 10.2 to further explore the Iwasawa continued fractions that were introduced in Section 5.3.
+Finally in Section 10.4 we obtain a dynamical formula for the Hausdorff dimension of invariant measures of limit sets of Carnot conformal GDMS.
 10.1.
-Finiteness of Hausdorff measure and positivity of packing measure The next theorem shows that very generally the h-Hausdorff measure of the limit set of a Carnot conformal GDMS is finite.
-Theorem 10.1.
+Finiteness of Hausdorff measure and positivity of packing measure The next theorem shows that under some general conditions the h-Hausdorff measure of the limit set of a Carnot conformal GDMS is finite.
+THEOREM 10.1.
 Let S be a finitely irreducible weakly Carnot conformal GDMS.